Imperal Docs

 This means well-described Pydantic models with clear error messages dramatically improve the user experience.
 The validation error message is sent to the LLM as feedback — make it actionable.

-Federal invariants (I-PYDANTIC-RETRY-BUDGET/SCOPE/FEEDBACK-STRUCTURED/FC-SINGLE-APPEND/WIRE-FROZEN): The retry budget is hard-capped at 2 regardless of configuration.
-The scope of retries is limited to Pydantic validation errors only — not network errors or handler exceptions.
+Guaranteed behavior: The retry budget is hard-capped at 2 regardless of configuration.
+Retries are limited to Pydantic validation errors only — not network errors or handler exceptions.
 The feedback message is structured prose, not a raw Pydantic traceback.

 Return types